Making Content Accessible

 Training for how to create accessible MS Office documents or internally remediate PDFs is offered on a request basis to individuals or departments.
 For PDF remediation, Adobe Acrobat DC needs to be purchased by the department and installed by UW Bothell IT.
 For more information, please contact Ana Thompson in the Office of Digital Learning & Innovation (DLI).

 - Ana Thompson

 3rd Party Remediation

-UW Bothell particiapted in a pilot project, along with UW Tacoma and funded by UW Seattle IT, to test various electronic document remediation companies.
+UW Bothell participated in a pilot project, along with UW Tacoma and funded by UW Seattle IT, to test various electronic document remediation companies.
 The goal was to compare costs, the quality of remediation, and their turnaround time.
 UW Bothell was assigned to work with the UW vendor Vastec Inc., who charged us about $9.23 per page (three page document = $27.69).
 This cost is for basic remediations and can increase based on the complexity of a document but the majority will fall into this price range.
-They can be found in Ariba or you can contact them directly; email firstname.lastname@example.org for more information.
+When considering this option, take into account the cost of employees training and remediation work for a more realistic cost comparison.

 This vendor can be found in Ariba or you can contact them directly; email email@example.com for more information.